Who will own my data once I submit it?

 Who will my information be shared with?

-- Government departments, and other public bodies e.g. the Liverpool City Region Combined Authority, HMRC, Department for Work and Pensions, Home Office, Department for Business, Energy & Industrial Strategy, Ministry for Housing, Communities and Local Government
+- government departments, and other public bodies, for example, HMRC, Department for Work and Pensions, Home Office, Department for Business, Energy and Industrial Strategy, Ministry for Housing, Communities and Local Government

-- Other Council teams so they can carry out their statutory roles and support our service e.g. business rates, environmental services, legal services and housing teams
+- other council teams so they can carry out their statutory roles and support our service, for example, business rates, environmental services, legal services and housing teams

 Should we pass your information to organisations relevant to the grant programme we will ensure they meet the standards of the UK GDPR and the Data Protection Act 2018, and will be covered by a legal basis allowing them to collect, use and share your personal information.